F-Haferkorn/ogis-cxxloop-examples/README.md

 # Introducing the Compound-Group "LOOP" #

 Herein I want to suggest a  **core-level extension** for both the **C** and the **C++** programming language.

-This repo contains the  implementation for the compound-group "LOOP" using the cpp-preprocessor, and wants to open a disussion in the community.
+This repo contains the implementation for the compound-group "LOOP" using the cpp-preprocessor, and wants to open the door to a disussion inside the community.

 ## Overview ##